ankurD98/sqlzoo-solutions/README.md

 # sqlzoo-solutions
-Solutions to all level of sqlzoo.net
+My solutions to all levels of sqlzoo.